 FMS provides the most cost-effective injection molding service

-FMS offers high quality on-demand injection molded parts.
-Injection molding is the cheapest process for producing plastic parts that provides consistent quality for mid volume to high volume production.
 Compared with CNC machining and even 3D printing, injection molding has the most abundant materials, colors and configurations.
 In addition to material, injection molded parts can also have custom cosmetics, polishes, or surface textures.

 FMS often uses some unconventional solutions for injection molding to meet the special requirements of customers.
 We even design special auxiliary equipment for injection molding machines to meet the special requirements of our customers’ projects, and we are willing to challenge complex projects.
 Any customer who cooperates with us will have an unprecedented sense of accomplishment.
 Our goal is to provide a long-term solution, apply molding technology to the maximum limit, and work with full-time project managers and engineering experts in all projects from design to production.
 Plastic injection molding is a manufacturing process used to produce a large number of plastic parts.
-Usually used when thousands or even millions of identical parts are created consecutively.
+Usually used when thousands or even millions of identical parts are created consecutively

 FMS has been providing mold and injection molding solutions to companies from all over the world since 2009.
 We have completed customized plastic injection molding projects for medical, automotive, sports, hunting/camping, electronics, food/beverage, container, packaging and other industries.